Eid brings message of peace, harmony and happiness: UP CM

 Uttar Pradesh Chief Minister Yogi Adityanath extended warm greetings and best wishes to the people of the state on the occasion.

 A tweet issued by the Chief Minister’s Office said, “The CM has extended hearty greetings and best wishes to the people of the state on the occasion of Eid-ul-Fitr.
-The chief minister said that the festival of Eid brings the message of happiness .
+The chief minister said that the festival of Eid brings a message of happiness.
 This festival gives the message of peace and harmony.”

 “On the occasion of Eid, everyone should take a pledge to further strengthen harmony.
 The chief minister has appealed to the people to celebrate Eid-ul-Fitr by taking all precautions in view of the corona infection,” the tweet added.